esgn/deploy-openvpn-docker/README.md

 * First scan Wi-Fi or LAN network for open ports with nmap (nmap someopenhost.com -Pn)
 * Deploy a remote OpenVPN container on an available port/protocol
-* Use the generated .ovpn configuration file to set up client access (WARNING : LZO compression must be actived)
+* Use the generated .ovpn configuration file to set up client access (WARNING : LZO compression must be activated on the client side)

 ## How ?

 Just launch the sh script.
-Docker must be installed.
+Docker and docker-compose must be installed.

 ```bash deploy_openvpn.sh```